 What’s the difference between destination-based and origin-based sales tax states?

-Let’s look at the taxable items exempt from sales taxes in North Carolina.
+Let’s look at the products and services that are taxable and exempt in North Carolina.

 - Retail sales of goods